FrancescoPaoloL/LearningNLP_with_Transformers/readme.md

 ## Basis

-### Perceptron
+### The Perceptron
-A Perceptron is a fundamental unit within artificial neural networks: it takes in various inputs, multiplies each by a weight, adds them up, and then decides whether to activate based on a certain rule.
+We start with the simplest form of a neural network, a perceptron.
+It consists of a single neuron that takes input, applies weights, and outputs a result based on an activation function.
+This basic unit learns to classify inputs into two categories by adjusting its weights during training.
 In order to show how it works, I've written a simple code that uses a "perceptron" which is implemented implicitly within the calculation of the output during the forward propagation step and the subsequent adjustment of synaptic weights during the backpropagation step.

+### Feedforward Neural Network (FFN)
+We expand from the single perceptron to a feedforward neural network (FNN) with multiple layers.
+This FNN consists of an input layer, one or more hidden layers, and an output layer.
+Each neuron in one layer is connected to every neuron in the next layer, and information flows in one direction without loops.
+This type of network can handle more complex patterns and tasks compared to a single perceptron.I've written a simple code thst represents a FFN with one layer.

+### Recurrent Neural Network (RRN)

 TODO